voximity/OnePlat.DiceNotation/README.md

 ```

 ### Dice Rollers:
 Both of the usage options above use the RandomDieRoller, which uses the .NET random class to produce the random dice rolls.
-There is additional die rollers as of release 1.0.4 (ExtendedDieRoller library):
+There are additional die rollers as of release 1.0.4 (ExtendedDieRoller library):
 * ConstantDieRoller - lets you create a roller that always returns the same value.
 This roller is great for testing features and expressions because the results will be consistent in your unit tests.
 * SecureRandomDieRoller - uses Cryptography API to create a more random number generator.
 * MathNetDieRoller - provides various strategies for random number generators to produce our die rolls.